micmejia/bible-dump/NKJV/Habakkuk/Hab 1.md

 They take up all of them with a hook, They catch them in their net, And gather them in their dragnet.
 Therefore they rejoice and are glad.

 ###### 16
-Therefore they sacrifice to their net, And burn incense to their dragnet; Because by them their share _is_ [^f]sumptuous And their food plentiful.
+Therefore they sacrifice to their net, And burn incense to their dragnet; Because by them their share _is_ sumptuous And their food plentiful.

 ###### 17
 Shall they therefore empty their net, And continue to slay nations without pity?